 Liquid: I like to use cream, half and half or buttermilk in my scones.
 I call for half and half here but either of the other would be a fine substitute.

 You can use milk or a plant milk if you prefer, just be sure to substitute 1 tablespoon of white vinegar for part of the liquid.
 This will help the baking powder react and give the dough a lift.
+Alternatively, you can substitute half the liquid with sour cream or yogurt and the rest of the liquid with milk.

 Making homemade blueberry scones is really quite simple, but in the middle of the process in can feel a little overwhelming, especially when the dough gets sticky.